Recognition of skills acquired abroad

 Priority processing speeds up the analysis of your file.
 For your file to receive priority processing, it must be complete and accompanied by a letter from:

-• A regulatory body (body that governs the profession or trade you want to practise in Québec)
+- From a regulatory authority (the body that governs the profession or trade you wish to pursue in Québec).

 The letter must:

-• Include the logo, for Service Québec offices and regulatory bodies
+- Include the logo for Services Québec offices and regulatory authorities;

 The form and the letter requesting priority processing must be placed on top of the application form for a comparative evaluation of studies done outside Québec